danny-andersen/RepData_PeerAssessment1/PA1_template.md

 ## What is the mean total number of steps taken per day?

 To analyse the number of steps per day, the activity data is grouped by day to summarise the number of steps taken.
-Note that days where no steps have been recorded have been removed from the dataset.
+Note that those intervals where no steps have been recorded where ignored, i.e. assumed to be zero.

 ```r